-The pharmaceutical industry in the UK is strong with a large number of companies working on treatments for diseases such as cancer, respiratory disorders and cardiovascular disease.
-There is a wide range of engineering skill sets utilised in the pharmaceutical industry ranging from hands on mechanical engineering through to compliance and quality engineering.
+The pharmaceutical industry in the UK is strong, with a large number of companies working on treatments for a range of diseases – including Covid-19.
+There are a wide range of engineering roles available and skill sets utilised within the pharmaceutical industry, ranging from hands on mechanical engineering through to compliance and quality engineering.

 The pharmaceutical industry is heavily regulated by regulatory bodies such as the FDA and MHRA.
 With such heavy regulation there is a need for engineers who can ensure the processes on site adhere to applicable regulations including GMP.
 This needs to be done on both a manufacturing level and at laboratory stages such as R&D and QC testing.